stripe-samples/accept-a-payment/custom-payment-flow/server/dotnet/README.md

 dotnet run
 ```

 4. If you're using the html client, go to `localhost:4242` to see the demo.
-For the
-   client , visit `localhost:3000`.